DragonSenses/visionize/architectural-decision-log.md

 ## Server Action Abstraction

+---

+Add section on server action abstraction

+This commit adds a new section to the markdown file that explains how to create a server action abstraction that is type safe.
+The server action abstraction is a asynchronous function that is executed on the server to handle form submissions and data mutations.
+The abstraction handles the input, output, validation, and error handling.
+The section describes the motivation, design, implementation, and usage of the creating the function.

+---

 I plan to use as much server actions and as little API routes as possible in this project.

 This section will be a way to aggregate my notes and design phase of the app.